Plumbing contractors in

 How to Get Licensed

-Complete 4-year registered apprenticeship program or demonstrate equivalent work experience under licensed plumber supervision
+Enroll in and complete a 4-year state-approved plumbing apprenticeship program or demonstrate equivalent work experience under licensed plumber supervision.

 Submit application

-Submit journeyman plumber license application to Michigan Department of Licensing and Regulatory Affairs with required documentation and fees
+File journeyman plumber license application with Michigan Department of Licensing and Regulatory Affairs, including proof of apprenticeship completion and required fees.

 Maintain license